Spend a day in San Pedro to see a different side of the multifaceted Los Angeles.

 2. Enjoy Ocean Views at Angels Gate Park

-3. Cross over Vincent Thomas Bridge
+3. Drive along the Vincent Thomas Bridge

 4. Visit Point Fermin Lighthouse